jolson615/tech-exchange-2021/u3-flask-mongo/advanced-flask.md

 </html>
 ```

-As you well know, the `../static/css/style.css` means go up one directory, then locate the static folder, then locate the style folder, and then find the stylesheet called `styles.css`.
+As you well know, the `../static/css/style.css` means go up one directory, then locate the static folder, then locate the style folder, and then find the stylesheet called `style.css`.

 #### Using `url_for`